Help us improve your experience.

 Screen Options for User Logical Systems

 Junos OS screen options secure a zone by inspecting, then allowing or denying, all connection attempts that require crossing an interface bound to that zone.
-Junos OS then applies firewall policies, which can contain content filtering and IDP components, to the traffic that passes the screen filters.
+Junos OS applies firewall policies, including content filtering and IDP components, to traffic passing through screen filters.

-All screen options available on the device are available in each logical system.
-Each user logical system administrator can configure screen options for their user logical system.
-The primary administrator can configure screen options for the primary logical system as well as all user logical systems.
+Screen options are available in every logical system on the device.
+Each user logical system administrator configures screen options for their system.
+The primary administrator manages screen options for both the primary system and all user systems.

 The user logical system administrator can configure and view all screen options in a user logical system.
-All screen options in a user logical system are visible to the primary administrator.
+These options are also visible to the primary administrator.

-Example: Configuring Screen Options for a User Logical Systems
+Example: Configure Screen Options for a User Logical Systems

 This example shows how to configure screen options for a user logical system.